The Peat Inn

 Our Inspector's view

-This 300-year-old former coaching inn enjoys a rural location and is close to St Andrews.
-The Peat Inn is spacious, very well appointed and offers rooms that all have lounge areas.
+The Peat Inn is some 300 years olds, and enjoys a rural location is close to St Andrews.
+It is spacious, very well appointed and offers rooms that all have lounge areas.
 Expect welcoming open fires and a relaxed ambience.
 The inn is steeped in history and for years has proved a real haven for food lovers – the three dining areas create a romantic setting, and chef-patron Geoffrey Smeddle produces excellent, award-winning dishes (please note, no children under eight at dinner).
 An extensive continental breakfast selection is served to guests in their bedrooms each morning.

 Features